 By Daniel Barnes

-Bad Timing gets assembled from the memories and assumptions of multiple unreliable sources, and the flamboyantly cinematic camera moves and angles, shock-cut edits and Scorsese-esque soundtrack contribute to a sense of dislocation.
+Bad Timing gets assembled from the memories and assumptions of multiple unreliable sources.
+The flamboyantly cinematic camera moves and angles, shock-cut edits and Scorsese-style soundtrack all contribute to a sense of dislocation.
 It is a film about two Americans who meet in Freud’s Vienna, but it also day-trips in Morocco.
 Throughout, the film feels unstuck to notions of time, space, and knowable truths.

 An early scene of Theresa Russell symbolically “divorcing” her Czech husband (played by Brit Denholm Elliott) as they cross and re-cross the Austrian border indicates that all borders have been rendered moot – between beginnings and aftermaths, between memory and reality, and in one especially disturbing scene, even between sexual penetration and an emergency tracheotomy.

 Roeg bisects the narrative into two different perspectives, both of them biased and unreliable.
-The first half builds the story of Milena and her imminently tragic conclusion through the memories of Alex, while the second half follows the process of a police detective (Harvey Keitel) investigating Alex for her possible murder.
-But we see that Alex’s memories are profoundly distorted by self-preservation and denial (he works at the Sigmund Freud Museum and literally teaches the class on voyeurism), and the detective’s Laura-like obsession with the mysterious Milena has a similar effect on the case.
+The first half builds the story of Milena and her imminently tragic conclusion through the memories of Alex.
+Meanwhile, the second half follows the process of a police detective (Harvey Keitel) investigating Alex for her possible murder.
+However, we see that Alex’s memories are profoundly distorted by self-preservation and denial, He works at the Sigmund Freud Museum and literally teaches the class on voyeurism.
+At the same time, the detective’s Laura-like obsession with the mysterious Milena creates a similar effect on the case.

 However, that’s the only major fault of this stimulating and upsetting film.
-Towards the end, Keitel compares a debased morality to “an infectious disease,” and some of the third act revelations are disturbing enough to make you believe such a thing is possible.
-In a final perverse touch of deception, Roeg closes the film with Billie Holliday singing “It’s the Same Old Story,” a song of first love with lyrics like, “It’s all fun and laughter/They lived ever after in ecstasy.”
+Towards the end, Keitel compares a debased morality to “an infectious disease.”
+Indeed, some of the third act revelations are disturbing enough to make you believe in the theory.
+In a final perverse touch of deception, Roeg closes the film with Billie Holliday singing “It’s The Same Old Story,” a song of first love with lyrics like, “It’s all fun and laughter/They lived ever after in ecstasy.”

 Spoiler alert: not so much!